webix-hub/docs/data/tutorials/quick_start_details.md

 6 .
-It's high time to place components into the 2nd row.
-The 3 columns of the 2nd row will be occupied by Tree and DataTable components and a resizer line between them:
+It's high time to place components into the second row.
+The 3 columns of the second row will be occupied by Tree and DataTable components and a resizer line between them:

 ~~~js
 webix.ui({